massivetexts/saddl-dataset/README.md

 The dataset is comprised of multiple tables, presented in [Apache Parquet](https://parquet.apache.org/) format.
 Parquet is a fast columnar storage format that is supported by many data analysis tools, such as Pandas and Dask in Python.
 For SQL access to parquet files, we recommend DuckDB, a portable database tool that can import Parquet as well as natively perform SQL queries over it.
 A DuckDB import script is included in the dataset export.

+An interactive notebook demonstrating download and simple use of the data can be [run in the browser on Colab](https://colab.research.google.com/github/massivetexts/saddl-dataset/blob/main/WorkingWithDatasetInSQL.ipynb).

 The tables included in the dataset are:

 #### `clean_predictions`